Christchurch modern: renovations respect mid-century architecture

 A project like this can take about eighteen months to complete, but we have already completed detailed design and are now waiting on final pricing to start on site next month.

-Duval's award-winning alterations to Clifton Hill House, originally designed in 1965 by Austrian architect Ernest Kalninsalso, saw the project shortlisted for Home of the Year, 2013.
+Duval's award-winning alterations to Clifton Hill House, originally designed in 1965 by Austrian architect Ernest Kalnins, saw the project shortlisted for Home of the Year, 2013.
 He also worked on a significant addition to Sumner House, designed in the 1960s by architect Paul Pascoe.